-Here are some pictures of some of the structures remaining along the old railroad grade:
+Here are some pictures of some of the structures I've found along the former route of the Putnam Division railroad grade:

-Elmsford station — This station is on NY Route 9A just south of NY Route 119, and is currently used as the Tony La Stazione Restaurant.
+Elmsford station — This station is on NY Route 9A just south of NY Route 119, and is currently being used as the Casaletto Restaurant.

-Railroad bridge at Eastview -- The entire town of Eastview was obliterated when John D. Rockefeller, Jr. had the Putnam Division relocated from his Pocantico Hills estate in 1931.
+Railroad bridge at Eastview -- Before 1931, the Putnam Division used to loop around what is now the Tarrytown Lakes.
+The entire town of Eastview was obliterated when John D. Rockefeller, Jr. had the Putnam Division relocated from his Pocantico Hills estate.
+This is a bridge that was built for the 1931 route.

 Old boxcar at Eastview — This old rusting boxcar sat forgotten on a siding at Eastview and was eventually removed in the 1980s.